 “Threats of personal violence aren't the only weapons abusers use … threaten to take away children … kidnap the children and disappear forever … to kill the victim and the children.”
 Victims often believe, if they were to run or try and escape, they will be “followed and found … trying to leave will be even more abuse … keeps them from leaving.
 They choose to stay with what they do know rather than take the risk of what might happen if they try to leave.”

-… natural outgrowth of lack of self-esteem.
+“Self-Doubt … natural outgrowth of lack of self-esteem.
 Although victims of domestic violence are afraid of their abusers, they are often even more afraid of a future without them.
 They have been told over and over that they are worthless, stupid, incompetent or worse.
 They have come to believe that they aren't capable of taking care of themselves or their children.”
-Financial fears – Will the victim be able to afford life on her own?

 Legal fears – What will she have to go through to retain custody of her children?
 Will there